LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 ## What is a `ludumdare.com/compo` account?
-In 2017 the Ludum Dare event was moved to a brand new website, where everyone was required to create new accounts.
-If you participated before 2017, you have an account on the old website (`ludumdare.com/compo`), but not necessarily one on `ldjam.com`.
+In 2017 the Ludum Dare event was moved to a brand new website, and everyone was required to create new accounts.
+If you participated before 2017, you have an account on the old website (`ludumdare.com/compo`), but not necessarily on `ldjam.com`.

 If you are sure you have an account, we recommend checking for an activation email (described above).